Sandro12366/icinga-install-script/README.md

 ---

-**Easily set up a full-featured Icinga2 monitoring stack (WebUI, Director, IcingaDB, Redis, Grafana, distributed polling, and optional nginx SSL proxy) on any major Linux distribution – fully automated and ready to use!**
+**Easily set up a full-featured Icinga2 monitoring stack (Web2, Director, IcingaDB, Redis, Grafana, distributed polling, and optional nginx SSL proxy) on any major Linux distribution – fully automated and ready to use!**

 ---